Detection of tramp metal

 Tramp metal such as bucket teeth, drill bits, bore crowns, tools, and more, left in mined material and stockpiles present a significant risk of blocking or damaging primary crushers.

-In addition, high-energy ejection of tramp metal – specifically Ground Engagement Tools (GET) – from crushers, pose a serious safety risk to the operations staff.
+In addition, high-energy ejection of tramp metal – specifically Ground Engagement Tools (GET) – from crushers, poses a serious safety risk to the operations staff.

 Providing a simple, reliable, and cost-effective solution for the detection of tramp metal before it enters the crushing circuit can avoid a costly production delay and minimise safety risks.

 The patented uncrushables detection system incorporates a pulse induction metal detector fitted inside the bucket of a digging machine.
 Tramp metal objects entering the bucket at the commencement of the dig/dump cycle will trigger an alarm to the cab operator.
 Diversion or quarantine of the load can then occur.

 This new technology encompasses an innovative combination of hardware and software to manage the challenge of detecting relatively small metal items using a detector that is itself embedded in a large steel bucket.
-Real-time detection notifications are fed to the cab operator who can take appropriate action to prevent dispatch of the payload to crushers or other equipment susceptible to damage or blockages.
-The device’s detection algorithm performs self calibration to adapt to changes in its environment.
+Real-time detection notifications are fed to the cab operator who can take appropriate action to prevent the dispatch of the payload to crushers or other equipment susceptible to damage or blockages.
+The device’s detection algorithm performs self-calibration to adapt to changes in its environment.

 The ground-breaking tramp metal detection approach requires minimal sensing equipment at the bucket.
 Commercial versions will discreetly integrate the detector coil into the bucket design for optimum protection and minimal interference with the material flow during digging and dumping.